 Vitamin D and Autism

 Added in March, 2013: While what I wrote above was true in 2011, it no longer is today.
 Now, if you search "vitamin d and autism" you will find references to recent studies, and to far more sites that discuss a potential link between autism and a vitamin D3 deficiency.
 How quickly things change, or maybe I should say, "How fast information spreads these days."
-Note also that a search on "vitamin d and dyslexia" brings Vitamin D and Dyslexia from this OnTrack Reading website as the top result.
+Note also that a search on "vitamin d and dyslexia" brings Vitamin D and Dyslexia from this OnTrack Reading website as the top result (as of late 2013 anyway.)
 That too will change, I suspect, once the many parallels (discussed below) between autism and dyslexia are investigated further.

 As of early 2011, many websites discussing "Vitamin D and Autism" were relying upon Dr. Cannell's theory Scientific American magazine, in 2008, also published an article hypothesizing a possible link between autism and a vitamin D deficiency.
 Unfortunately, the author of that article failed to credit Dr. Cannell for originally formulating and publishing the theory.
 (If you read it, note that at least they allowed him the privilege of adding the first comment.)

 Clearly then, the attempt to link a vitamin D deficiency to autism is a recent development.
 My suggestion that there might also be a link between a vitamin D deficiency and dyslexia is an even more recent development, since it was Dr. Cannell's paper that got me thinking about it.
 Of course, someone I'm unaware of might have proposed similar linkages much earlier.

 A Parsimonious Theory - The Simplest Explanation Is Often the Best